anirudh-tyagi/RAG-Model/README.md

 ---

-## Status and limitations

-**Verified:** ruff, strict mypy, and 129 passing tests on the API; Biome and `tsc` on the web app.

-**Not yet verified end to end.** At the time of writing the stack has not been run against live services — no Docker build, no Qdrant, no ingested PDF.
-Expect small API-shape mismatches on the first real run, particularly around fastembed's encoder calls, Qdrant's hybrid query, `pymupdf4llm` output, and the Ollama Cloud client.

 **Known limitations:**

 - Ingestion is CPU-bound and slow on a laptop for large PDFs; `pymupdf` is the default parser